nedalaltiti/underwriting-validator/README.md

-# UWBot Validation API
+# Underwriting Validation API

 A pure API service for contact validation, providing hardship and budget analysis capabilities.

 ## Overview

-UWBot Validation API is a FastAPI-based service that provides contact validation functionality without any Teams or feedback-related components.
+Underwriting Validation API is a FastAPI-based service that provides contact validation functionality without any Teams or feedback-related components.
 It focuses purely on:

 - Contact hardship validation
 - Budget analysis